Our first GP Google hangout

 Since we have an almost 18-year-old with perpetual FDD (food deficit disorder), we do a lot of Costco shopping.
 I always take a walk down the bagged bulb aisle to see what interesting things I might try at home.
 This year I bought a bag of Tigridia grandiflora, aka peacock flower.
 Wow!
 What a lucky choice for me!

 These iris family members have been flowering continuously since sometime in July.
-They do tend to be a bit floppy.
-I’ll probably add a plant support to keep it out of the pathway.
+They do tend to be a bit floppy.… Continue reading this article “The coolest plant from Costco”

 Update on Google +